asposato/process_sperm_barcodes/README.md

 `experiments` holds the output file `barcodeMatrix_3filters.tsv` within a folder that is named after the date and time the pipeline finished running.
 You can run the pipeline multiple times and a new output folder will be created for each run.
 This output file will be used to generate Muller plots in R. Most of step E in this pipeline is original code from Kimberly.
 Additionally, a barcode matrix file is generated for each fish in your data.
 Subfolders in `experiments` also contain summary text files of the progress of the pipeline.
 A full summary is written to `full_job_report.txt`.

-### The Data in this example
-These are monthly sperm samples from 3 double-edited fish starting around 4 months old. `passed-samples-info.csv` contains some interesting metadata about these animals if you're curious.

 ### Adapting to run for your data

 To get started with your own dataset, first set up your directory.
 It should look like this: